-Submissions for our fall 2018 edition are currently accepted.
-The theme will be E-Health and telemedicine in the light of Compliance.
-Submissions must be received by September 30, 2018.
+Submissions for our fall 2022 edition are currently accepted.
+Submissions must be received by August 19, 2022.
 All finished work should be sent as a Word document to email@example.com.

 Before submitting a piece for consideration, please carefully review the guidelines below.
 You can also download our style guidelines here.
 Any general inquiries may be directed to firstname.lastname@example.org.

 Authors may choose to submit a topic article, white paper, case study, or review.
 Our goal is to present innovative ideas and to promote dialogue across borders.
 Because we are not a traditional or formal law journal, we do not restrict authorship or demand a fee.
 Instead, we encourage the input from practitioners, academics or students.
 Moreover, we are committed to providing concise and accessible works and will accept both short and long pieces, with no minimum or maximum word count requirement.
 Previous works have ranged from anywhere between 5 and 20 pages.
 If you have an idea, please do not hesitate to contact us because we would love to hear it!

 For guidance purposes, here is an overview of each type of article: